 The San Martin region is located next to the Amazonas region in northern Peru.
 Its altitude varies from 300 m in Tarapoto (in the Amazon jungle) to 2 500 m in the Andes.
-If you love nature, the San Martín region is for you.
+It corresponds more to what we would consider the Amazonia.
+If you love nature, the San Martin region is just for you.

 Built on the banks of the Shilcayo River, the “city of palm trees” is located at an altitude of 300 m.
 The city is at the entrance of the Amazon region and therefore the jungle.
 Thus it is hot and humid.

 It is not the capital of the region, the capital is Moyobamba.
 However, it is the largest city in San Martín.
 You will find shops, small restaurants and bakeries, without forgetting the busy Plaza de Armas!

 What to do in Tarapoto, San Martin ?